|

 export file is created.

-If the -c option is present, any detail records are exported
+If the -c or -S options are present, detail sets are exported in

 Please note that DBEXPORT replaces any invalid numeric values by